lliendo/Radar/docs/overview.rst

         * Notifications : This is a typical use.
 Notify any of your defined contacts if something is not performing as expected.
-You can notify by email, sms or maybe put data in a queue and have another process to take that responsibility.
+You can notify by email, sms or maybe put data in a queue and have another process take that responsibility.
+          You could also notify through a real time messaging system like `XMPP <https://en.wikipedia.org/wiki/XMPP>`_.

         * Graphing tool : Each time you receive data from a check you can add that information to a database (like `RRDtool <http://www.rrdtool.org>`_) and then generate graphs.